 En español | When Sharon Kleinhelter and her husband, J.P., of Fishers, Indiana, received an official diagnosis of his mid-stage Alzheimer's disease at age 66 in 2012, he was still working at his own business, had many friends and was very outgoing.

-She has tried to keep her husband socializing ever since.
-But as the disease progressed, it became more difficult to take him out into the community.
+Ever since, she has tried to keep her husband socializing.
+But as the disease has progressed, it became more difficult to take him out into the community.

 “J.P. is a very social, friendly, nice guy.
 I can't control him.
 As nice as he is, he's disruptive,” Kleinhelter said.
 “He automatically touches people's arms, and some don't like that.
 He's just friendly.
 He can't talk quietly and can't sit still for long.
 When he wants to go, I have to go, too.
 It's just too hard.”

 “For J.P.
 I think it's just that safe place to go to where it doesn't matter if he says the same thing over and over and over again,” Kleinhelter said.
 “Everybody understands, so that makes me comfortable, too.”

 An antidote to social isolation

 Memory cafes, a concept some credit to psychiatrist Bere Miesen in the Netherlands — others say the first memory cafe was in Santa Fe, N.M., in 2008 — have spread across the nation.

 More than 700 are now listed in the Memory Cafe Directory, which started cataloguing the meeting spots in 2016.
 They are offered in restaurants, coffee shops, hospitals, libraries, museums, schools, colleges and universities, community and senior centers, senior living communities and faith-based organizations.

 Top states for memory cafés

 10 states with the most memory cafés as of September 2019: